algosup/2022-2023-project-4-game-design-Team-4/Quality-Assurance/test_cases.md

 6. Verify that the player unlocks an achievement when the player reaches a certain amount of money
 7. Verify that the player can see the achievement in the achievement menu when the player unlocks an achievement
 8. Verify that the player unlocks an achievement when the player reaches kill a certain enemy
+9. Verify that the player unlocks an achievement when the player makes a certain prestige

 ## 8.Player stat Test